 Small Harp made after hook harps from around 1800 in late Baroque style with a body-shell made of seven ribs, spruce soundboard.
 Bright, powerful tone and very warm timbre.
-As a lever harp it is equipped with modern semitone levers by CAMAC, thus it is equally suitable for professionals and pretentious amateurs for multifarious purposes.
-Today such a harp is often (but incorrectly) called Celtic Harp.
+As a lever harp it is equipped with modern semitone levers by CAMAC, thus it is suitable for multifarious purposes.

 34 gut strings C - a3 (415 or 440 Hz).
 Height 146 cm.
 Weight 7,5 kg.